Diabetic Nephropathy and Hypertension Management

 If proteinuria is found on urine analysis, it is important to rule out the various causes that can cause false-positive results, such as UTI.

 This proteinuria, if confirmed, needs to be quantitated by one of the three methods mentioned in the albuminuria section.
 If the patient has typical diabetic nephropathy (i.e., type 1 diabetes for >10 years, retinopathy, prior microalbuminuria, no hematuria or red cell casts, and normal renal ultrasound), then no further workup is required.
 However, if the patient has no retinopathy, and has nephrotic range proteinuria without progression through microalbuminuria or has macroscopic hematuria or red cell casts, the patient needs to be evaluated further.
 It has to be noted that microscopic hematuria may be found in a third of patients with diabetic nephropathy, but red cell casts are very uncommon.
 Biopsies in such patients reveal nondiabetic renal disease in at least half of them.

-Major clinical clues suggesting nondiabetic glomerular disease as etiology are:
+Major clinical clues suggesting nondiabetic glomerular disease as etiology of proteinuria are:

 Significant proteinuria without a long history of diabetes

-Without other signs of end-organ damage such as retinopathy or neuropathy (in type 1 diabetes).
+No signs of other end-organ damage such as retinopathy or neuropathy (in type 1 diabetes).
 Although the presence of retinopathy supports diabetes as a cause of the proteinuria, lack of retinopathy does not rule out diabetes as the underlying etiology.
 This is especially true in patients with type 2 diabetes.

 Acute onset of renal disease or of nephrotic syndrome